-- An individual has reason to believe that a person was forcibly removed from campus and is still being detained.
-If witness to the event, individual should note all information such as the number and physical descriptions of those involved, any vehicles or weapons involved, and the exact location of the event on campus. - Individual contacts MTC Security (738-7199) with information about possible On-Campus Kidnapping Situation.

-- Contact the Director of Operations. - Contact appropriate law-enforcement officials. - Proceed to the scene to gather/verify information.
-If necessary, will establish a security perimeter to protect evidence.

-- Confirm that appropriate law enforcement and medical assistance notified. - Notify Executive Council members. - · Notify Director of Public Affairs. - Notify AVP, Student Development Services (if student involved). - Notify Human Resources (if employee involved). - · Act as on-scene commander unless relieved by law-enforcement.

-- Notify State Tech.
-Public Information Office. - Activate the news-media notification/communications plan. - Activate the internal notification/communications plan. - Advise the on-scene commander as needed.

-Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved):

-- Obtain background information on any students involved. - Assess critical incident and activate Critical Incident Response Team members as appropriate. - Make appropriate notifications to family members of students involved. - Coordinate appropriate support for students/family members via Critical Incident Response Team members. - Advise the on-scene commander as needed.

-- Obtain background information on any employees involved. - Assess critical incident and activate Critical Incident Response Team members as appropriate. - Make appropriate notifications to family members of employees involved. - Coordinate appropriate support for employees/family members via Critical Incident Response Team members. - Advise the on-scene commander as needed.
+- 1. Triggering event: - An individual has reason to believe that a person was forcibly removed from campus and is still being detained.
+If witness to the event, individual should note all information such as the number and physical descriptions of those involved, any vehicles or weapons involved, and the exact location of the event on campus. - Individual contacts MTC Security (738-7199) with information about possible On-Campus Kidnapping Situation. - 2.
+MTC Security will: - Contact the Director of Operations. - Contact appropriate law-enforcement officials. - Proceed to the scene to gather/verify information.
+If necessary, will establish a security perimeter to protect evidence. - 3.
+Director of Operations will: - Confirm that appropriate law enforcement and medical assistance notified. - Notify Executive Council members. - Notify Director of Public Affairs. - Notify AVP, Student Development Services (if student involved). - Notify Human Resources (if employee involved). - Act as on-scene commander unless relieved by law-enforcement. - 4.
+Director of Public Affairs will: - Notify State Tech.
+Public Information Office. - Activate the news-media notification/communications plan. - Activate the internal notification/communications plan. - Advise the on-scene commander as needed. - 5.
+Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved): - Obtain background information on any students involved. - Assess critical incident and activate Critical Incident Response Team members as appropriate. - Make appropriate notifications to family members of students involved. - Coordinate appropriate support for students/family members via Critical Incident Response Team members. - Advise the on-scene commander as needed. - 6.
+Director of Human Resources will (if employee involved): - Obtain background information on any employees involved. - Assess critical incident and activate Critical Incident Response Team members as appropriate. - Make appropriate notifications to family members of employees involved. - Coordinate appropriate support for employees/family members via Critical Incident Response Team members. - Advise the on-scene commander as needed.